kitrofimov/raytracer-from-scratch/README.md

 # Use

 ## CLI options
+- `--terminal-rendering` - render in terminal using colored ASCII
+- `--save` - save rendered image to .BMP, or to .ANS if --terminal-rendering (open .ANS with cat tool)
+- `--save-filename={FILENAME}` - file to save rendered image to (works only if --save is enabled)
 - `--help` - show help message
-- `--terminal-rendering` - use terminal rendering

 ## Scene configuration

 To configure your scene, you should change `scene.json` in `bin/` directory.
-All available primitives and light sources are listed in [`Sphere`](Sphere/) and [`Light`](Light/) header files.
+All available primitives and light sources are listed in [`Object`](Object/) and [`Light`](Light/) header files.
 In your JSON file you should put the same arguments as requested in these primitives/light sources constructors.

 ## Example: